isht7/pytorch-deeplab-resnet/README.md

 ```
 python convert_deeplab_resnet.py
 ```
 to generate the corresponding pytorch model file (.pth).
 The generated .pth snapshot file can be used to get the same test performace as offered by using the caffemodel in caffe.
+If you do not want to generate the .pth file yourself, you can download it [here](https://drive.google.com/file/d/0BxhUwxvLPO7Tb210MFB5WmQ1elE/view?usp=sharing).
 If you want to train your model in pytorch, move to the next section.
 ### Training
 Step 1: Convert `init.caffemodel` to a .pth file: `init.caffemodel` contains MS COCO trained weights.
 We use these weights as initilization for all but the final layer of our model.
 For the last layer, we use random gaussian with a standard deviation of 0.01 as the initialization.
-To convert `init.caffemodel` to a .pth file, run
+To convert `init.caffemodel` to a .pth file, run (or download the converted .pth [here](https://drive.google.com/file/d/0BxhUwxvLPO7TMVNWWWhPUzNFVU0/view?usp=sharing))
 ```
 python init_net_surgery.py
 ```